Ishaka-M26/CMOS-Inverter-IC-Design/README.md

-# CMOS Inverter ASIC
+# CMOS Inverter IC Design

-A CMOS inverter designed and laid out as my first ASIC design project.
+A CMOS inverter designed and laid out as my first IC design project.

-The project covers the basic ASIC design flow from schematic capture to physical layout and GDS generation.
+The project covers the basic IC design flow from schematic capture to physical layout and GDS generation.
 The design is currently proceeding toward tapeout.

 <p align="center">
   <img src="docs/schematic.png" width="45%">